 In business for just a brief time in the '90s, it had a beautiful curved mahogany bar (perhaps it was teak).
 The few times I scoped out the place on a Saturday night there wasn't much of a crowd.

-The Cock Ring (corner of Christopher St./West Side Hwy)
+THE COCK RING (corner of Christopher St./West Side Highway)

 It was a bar and restaurant which I dined at perhaps half a dozen times in the 1980s.
 I believe it was on Third Ave. around 30th St.

 COWBOYS & COWGIRLS (E. 53rd St. between 2nd & 3rd Avenues)